-The sounds of Bob Marley, Michael Franti and Jimmy Buffett poured from my stereo speakers.
-Nameless exotic shores drifted across my desktop screensaver, as slowly as the seconds that ticked off the corporate clock.
+The sounds of Bob Marley, Michael Franti and Jimmy Buffett spilled through my stereo speakers.
+Nameless exotic shores floated across my desktop screensaver, as slowly as the seconds that ticked off the corporate clock.

 The dress tie around my neck strangled me like an ever-tightening noose.

 On casual Fridays, I sported a colorful tropical shirt – a loud if silent scream for help.
-I grew my blond hair out until prompting frowns from someone down in H.R.
+I grew my blond hair out until prompting frowns from someone down in the H.R. department.
 On weekends, my standard uniform consisted of cargo shorts, a faded old t-shirt, flip-flops and not much else.
 When I wasn’t drinking a martini or some rum concoction, I threw back a cold Red Stripe or two (or three).

 There was only one problem: I lived in landlocked Birmingham, Alabama.

 Why didn’t we move to the coast earlier?
 I still ask myself that question.
 Sure, we had four kids.
 And we had deep family and professional roots.
 But as far back as I can remember, my soul had always longed to live at the beach.

 Finally one day, something just snapped.
 A couple of my businesses failed in rapid-fire secession, and I was depressed; demoralized.
 Not just about my floundering entrepreneurial endeavors, but about my life – slipping away before my very eyes.
 I remember reading a paraphrased quote by Henry David Thoreau: